 public hearings to allow for public input

-of Commissioners today announces its intention to maintain the county’s
+Forsyth County Board of Commissioners today announces its intention to maintain

-Maintenance & Operating and Fire millage rates currently in place with no
+the county’s Maintenance & Operating and Fire millage rates currently in

-change.
-Due to the growth in the tax digest, Maintenance & Operating
+place with no change.
+The Bond Rate is advertised to be reduced.
+Due to growth in the tax digest, Maintenance

-property taxes levied by the County this year will increase by a net 2.07% over
+& Operating property taxes levied by the County this year will increase by

 The proposed county

-proposed Fire rate remains unchanged at 2.175 mills.
-The proposed Bond rate
+proposed Fire rate remains unchanged at 1.975 mills.
+The proposed Bond rate will

-will be reduced to 0.930 mills, a 4.1% decrease.
+be reduced one tenth of a mill to 1.319 mills.
 These rates will fund the

 stages of development.
 Forsyth County continues to have millage rates among the